-Assumption Assumption Definition compromise the security of the device.
-A.REGULAR_UPDATES The network device firmware and software is assumed to be updated by an administrator on a regular basis in response to the release of product updates due to known vulnerabilities.
+Assumption Assumption Definition A.REGULAR_UPDATES The network device firmware and software is assumed to be updated by an administrator on a regular basis in response to the release of product updates due to known vulnerabilities.
 A.ADMIN_CREDENTIALS_SECURE The administrator's credentials (private key) used to access the network device are protected by the platform on which they reside.